rwbutler/rwbutler.github.io/_posts/2015-08-04-local-notifications-on-ios.markdown

     <UIUserNotificationSettings: 0x7fdf0bf60b10; types: (UIUserNotificationTypeAlert UIUserNotificationTypeBadge UIUserNotificationTypeSound);>

-If the request is denied then the `types` property will contain *none* indicating that none of the permissions you have requested have been granted as follows:
+If the request is denied then the `types` property will contain *none* indicating that none of the permissions requested have been granted as follows:

     <UIUserNotificationSettings: 0x7f84d34d2710; types: (none);>

 ## Asking the user for permission

 A significant challenge for iOS developers is the fact that having requested permissions, should the user deny the request, there is no easy way to request permissions again in the future.
-The only way for the user to grant the app permissions at a later date is through the *Settings* app which third-party applications cannot link to therefore users must find their way to the relevant settings view.
+The only way for the user to grant the app permissions at a later date is through the *Settings* app.

 A common practice these days is to display a dialog or view prior to registering user notfication settings explaining why the app is requesting permissions.
-This approach typically leads to the a much higher number of users granting the app permissions to send notifications.
-Brenden Mulligan's TechCrunch article the [The Right Way To Ask Users For iOS Permissions](http://techcrunch.com/2014/04/04/the-right-way-to-ask-users-for-ios-permissions/) provides further insight into this approach.
+This approach, known as *onboarding*, typically leads to the a much higher number of users granting the app permissions to send notifications.
+Brenden Mulligan's TechCrunch article the [The Right Way To Ask Users For iOS Permissions](http://techcrunch.com/2014/04/04/the-right-way-to-ask-users-for-ios-permissions/) provides further insight and is worth a read.

-This strategy has been implemented in our sample app.
+This onboarding strategy has been implemented in our sample app.
 The user is initially presented with the initial view controller named `ViewController.m`.
 The view contains a button labelled *Schedule a notification in five seconds*.
 On button touch, the app presents another view controller named `PermissionsRequestViewController.m`.

 This view explains that the user will be presented with a prompt asking whether they will grant permission for the app to send notifications.
 There are two buttons on this view - one labelled 'Yes', the other labelled 'No, not right now'.
 Should the user select yes then the app will request permissions to send notifications, otherwise the app does not request permissions and dismisses the current view controller returning the user to the original view.
 In this way, we reduce the number of users who decline the iOS permissions prompt.